Domestic violence: Underreporting

 During lockdown for COVID-19, some victims were inside their homes with their abusers.
 They were left without an escape during this period, which further led to underreporting.
 Activists in China have stated that 90% of domestic violence cases have resulted because of the lockdown.
-The situation is the same in several European countries struggling with the virus.
+The situation was the same in several European countries struggling with the virus.

 Gender differences

 There continues to be some debate regarding gender differences with relation to domestic violence.
 Limitations of methodology, such as the conflict tactics scale, that fail to capture injury, homicide, and sexual violence rates, context (e.g. motivations, fear), disparate sampling procedures, respondent reluctance to self-report, and differences in operationalization all pose challenges to existing research.Rose, Susan D. (2014).
 "Challenging global gender violence: the global clothesline project" Normalization of domestic violence in those who experience covert forms of abuse, or have been abused by multiple partners, for long periods of time, reduces the likelihood of recognizing, and therefore reporting, domestic violence.
 Many organizations have made efforts to use gender-neutral terms when referring to perpetration and victimization.
 For example, using broader terms like family violence rather than violence against women.